 Now, the question that some will inevitably be asking themselves: should you choose HDR over a higher resolution?

 That is a bit difficult to answer.
-Both of the two contribute to the image quality, but they do so in their own, mutually-unrelated ways.
+Both of the two contribute to the image quality, but they do so in their own, mutually-unrelated manners.
 Higher resolutions increase sharpness, reduce aliasing, and provide the image with a sense of depth, while HDR gives the contrast and the lighting an unprecedented touch of realism.

 However, seeing as a lot of high-end and even mid-range monitors support HDR today, it is unlikely that you will have to choose between the two.
 Just keep in mind that running games at a higher resolution will require more GPU power, whereas HDR will not affect performance in the slightest.